 Given that between the enactment of TCJA and 2026, a whole lot could happen politically that could, shall we say, accelerate the sunset.
 In fact, based upon some of the proposals put forth by the Democrats, not only would the favorable TCJA exemptions be reduced, but that flexibility to plan with GRATs, for example, would be sharply curtailed.

-Meanwhile, some Republicans are continuing to seek full repeal of the estate tax.
+Meanwhile, some Republicans are continuing to seek a full repeal of the estate tax.

 We are not predicting any political outcome nor are we handicapping the odds for any proposal becoming law.
-We are, however, suggesting that any individuals whose estates post-2021 will exceed the thresholds referred to in some of the proposals should at least confer with their tax advisors about the implications of these proposals on their estate, business succession and life insurance plans.
-In some cases, individuals may decide that it is better to act now while those loans, GRATs, sales and other techniques are still available and well-priced at today's low interest rates.
+We are, however, suggesting that any individuals whose estates post-2021 will exceed the thresholds referred to in some of the proposals should at least confer with their tax advisors about the implications of these proposals on their estate, business succession, and life insurance plans.
+In some cases, individuals may decide that it is better to act now while those loans, GRATs, sales, and other techniques are still available and well-priced at today's low-interest rates.
 In other cases, individuals may decide to defer taking such strategic steps (especially if they will lose control over valuable assets) until things come into sharper focus.
-In all cases, however, individuals will come way from those discussions better informed about how these developments might affect them and their plans.
+In all cases, however, individuals will come away from those discussions better informed about how these developments might affect them and their plans.